OCFL/fixtures/README.md

 ## OCFL v1.0

-Within the `1.0` directory there is:
+Within the `1.0` directory there are three directories:

 ### `objects`